Learning logic programs by discovering higher-order abstractions

-The size of selected abstractions is equal to:
+An instantiation is a rule with one body literal so has size 2.
+The size of selected abstractions and instantiations is:

-A refactored definition is always a single clause with a single body literal (the selected abstraction).
-For instance, the definition in Example 2 could be refactored to \emph{f(A,B) $\leftarrow$ ho1(A,B,head)} where the abstraction \emph{ho1} is selected.
-Therefore, the size of a refactored definition is always 2 and the total size of refactored definitions is:

-Finally, \name{} uses a penalty on the number of higher-order variables in a refactoring.
-Without it, \name{} often selects abstractions that abstracts away all the predicate symbols in a definition.
+\name{} penalises the number of higher-order variables in a refactoring.
+Without it, \name{} often selects abstractions that remove all the predicate symbols in a definition.
 For instance, \name{} might introduce abstractions such as: